paulbryanthompson/RepData_PeerAssessment1/PA1_template.md

 ## Imputing missing values

-I ran out of time trying to complete this section.
-Therefore all other charts are not based on the imputed data but I hope you don't penalise me for all work that relies on the imputed values.
+Below is my strategy for imputting missing values.
+I created an avg steps for each interval and merged this with the original data frame.
+Where the original steps for a specific interval was NA, I replaced its value with the average for the segment.